Theater billboard

 You have been working since 1997.
 In what ways has the theater sector improved over these three decades?

 — There are infrastructures and public theaters that we didn't have before.
 There has also been a lot of growth in Catalan dramaturgy.
 It's beautiful that our authors can tell stories from here.
-I think, for example, of Smiley, which was a very beautiful project, because it started as something small and then connected with the audience, it grew and was very bright and celebrated.
+I think, for example, of Smiley, which was a very beautiful project, because it started small and then connected with the audience, it grew and was very well-received and celebrated.

 Cargando